...

 Miyabi Ine Boathouse (伊根の舟屋 雅)

-Miyabi Ine Boathouse is one of the places in town where you can see what the interior of the Funaya looks like.
+Miyabi Ine Boathouse is one of the places in town where you can see the interior of a Ine no Funaya.

 Renovated from a Funaya, it is now a Japanese-style cafe on the first floor.
 If the weather is warm, outdoor seats are available to chill as you observe Ine Bay’s astonishing view.
 The cafe is filled with delicious Japanese desserts that will certainly entertain your taste buds (^_-)-☆.